Aiixalex/Personal-Sites/Sites/aiixalex.com/content/post/malloc/index.md

 ---
-title: Source Code of Malloc in the GNU C Library
+title: Reading Source Code of Malloc in the GNU C Library
-date: 2021-11-21
+date: 2022-11-21
 math: true
 diagram: true
 authors:
 - admin
 ---

-### Main Properties of the Dynamically Memory Allocation Algorithm
+### Dynamically Memory Allocation Algorithm

 * For large (>= 512 bytes) requests, it is a pure best-fit allocator, with ties normally decided via FIFO (i.e. least recently used).